rydmike/flex_color_picker/README.md

 }
 ```

-We can use the `ColorIndicator` Widget that the `ColorPicker` uses internally to show and select a new color.
+We can use the `ColorIndicator` Widget, that the `ColorPicker` uses internally, to show and select a new color.
 Alternatively you can make and use a custom for Widget for this purpose.
 Here we use the `ColorIndicator` in
 a `ListTile`, we add it above the `ColorPicker` and use the `ColorIndicator` as its trailing property to show the
 selected color.

-The color picker also includes `ColorTools`, a set of helper functions, that you can use to display names of the
+The color picker also includes `ColorTools`, a set of helper functions, that you among other things can use to display
-standard material colors, and their shade index value, as well as an optional Flutter style Hex color code.
-Below
+names of the standard material colors, and their shade index value, as well as an optional Flutter style Hex color code.
-we use `ColorTools.materialNameAndCode` in the `ListTile`'s `subtitle` property, to describe the selected color.
+Below we use `ColorTools.materialNameAndCode` in the `ListTile`'s `subtitle` property, to describe the selected color.
 We show its Material color name and index, as well as its Flutter style HEX code.

-We also use the
-`ColorTools.nameThatColor` function, that will name any color based on the closest matching color, from a list
+We also use the `ColorTools.nameThatColor` function, that will name any color based on closest matching color from a
-consisting of **1566** colors and their English names.
+list consisting of **1566** colors and their English names.

 We begin by adding this ListTile to a ListView in the Scaffold body.